Cristina

 In the morning, after having milked their cows, attenders would come for a glass of wine and a chat.

 My grandmother used to plant marigolds in broken washing-machine drums.
-Her 10 sqm garden was a mixture of greens growing amidst scrap metal and building discharged materials arranged according to her own very specific aesthetics.
+Her 10 sqm garden was a mixture of greens growing amidst scrap metal and discharged building materials arranged according to her own very specific aesthetics.

 End of the ‘80s was also the era of the first nuclear accident in Chernobyl and of the fall of the Berlin Wall.
 A decade full of optimism and thrill was yet to come.